diegomezg/devops-trainee-program/10 - Microsoft Azure/02-creating-vm.md

 - Under **Inbound port rules > Public inbound ports**, choose **Allow selected ports** and then select **SSH (22)** and **HTTP (80)** from the drop-down.

+Remember that if you're working with RDP the corresponding port is **3389**

 ![Inbound port rules](images/inbound-port-rules.png)

 - Leave the remaining defaults and then select the **Review + create** button at the bottom of the page.